e-m-wilson/SNOW/Week_4/Project2.md

   - Category = Inquiry/Help
   - Short Description = 'Training Question'

+### Challenge 5 - Schedule a Data Visualization

+- Create a new date field on Delivery called 'Start Date'
+- Create a 'column' Visualization that displays:
+  - All upcoming deliveries in the next 30 days
+  - Records grouped by capability
+  - Use the 'Start Date' field to display records NOT 'Created'
+  - We should be able to see each record grouped by capability on the day the delivery begins
+- Schedule the Visualization to send to all Training Managers each week

+### Challenge 6 - Custom Notification

+- Create a custom email notification that alerts Training Managers whenever a new Capability is created

 ## Self-Service and Automation

 ### Challenge 1 - Create a new knowledge base and article